DEXRON: 1957 – Type "A" Suffix "A" Fluid

-Dexron fluids
+DEXRON fluids

-1967 – Dexron(B)
+1967 – DEXRON (B)

-Released April 1, 1967.
-The original Dexron (B) fluid better retained the initial properties of the previous Type "A" Suffix "A" fluid (Several thousand cycles compared to 1000 cycles).
-Dexron (B) was composed of a more stable, less reactive, hydrotreated Group 1 base oil plus additives to help prevent foaming, oxidation, and damage from elevated temperatures.
+DEXRON (B) was released on April 1, 1967.
+The original fluid better retained the initial properties of the previous Type "A" Suffix "A" fluid (Several thousand cycles compared to 1000 cycles).
+DEXRON (B) was composed of a more stable, less reactive, hydrotreated Group 1 base oil plus additives to help prevent foaming, oxidation, and damage from elevated temperatures.
 This was the first GM ATF to advertise 24,000 miles between changes.

 This was the first GM ATF to require red dye as an aid in fluid leak detection.
 Prior to this fluid, GM ATF was the same color as engine oil.
 Aftermarket ATF was available with red dye.

-GM Dexron (B) licensed products have a license number on the container that begins with the letter B. Example: B10001.
-This fluid is backward compatible with all Type "A" Suffix "A", and the Type "A" fluids produced from 1949 to 1966.
+GM DEXRON (B)-licensed products have a license number on the container that begins with the letter B. Example: B10001.
+This fluid is backward compatible with all Type "A" suffixes and the Type "A" fluids produced from 1949 to 1966.

 This fluid was first used in the following transmissions: